Scrum Master in a SAFe-setup

 “I help my team embrace SAFe and the agile mindset.
 I support and coach them through the new workflows and make sure that they do not fall backwards but gain the intended value of the method,” says Troels Jakobsen.

 It may sound like a simple task but it takes persistence to change the way people think and the culture in a large, well-established company where everyone has been used to do things a certain way.

 “It is an immense exercise to convert people from planning to finish tasks in 6 months to doing so in 14 days.
 It is a fundamentally different way of thinking and a big change of the way people work,” says the scrum master.

 Several advantages of SAFe

-BEC is still well under way of implementing and embedding the SAFe-model but it is already clear to Troels Jakobsen that SAFe contributes with some obvious advantages to the organization.
+BEC is still well underway of implementing and embedding the SAFe-model but it is already clear to Troels Jakobsen that SAFe contributes with some obvious advantages to the organization.
 The advantages are particularly evident at the so-called PI planning sessions.
-Here, deliveries, dependences, and risks are planned and mapped for the upcoming 3 months.
+Here, deliveries, dependencies, and risks are planned and mapped for the upcoming 3 months.
 You get an overview of how each individual team’s deliveries fit into the joint vision for the entire Agile Release Train (ART) which is the central unit – a team of teams.

-“You get an overview of the dependences between the various teams.
+“You get an overview of the dependencies between the various teams.
 You are more abreast of what has to be delivered and when, and how this fits into the larger picture,” Troels Jakobsen explains.